endgameinc/eql/docs/query-guide/functions.rst

         number("1337")                  // returns 1337
         number("0xdeadbeef", 16)        // 3735928559

+.. function:: rstrip(s)

+    :param: s: The string that will be stripped

+    Returns a string with whitespace removed from the end of input string ``s``.

 .. function:: startsWith(x, y)

     Checks if the string ``x`` starts with the string ``y``.